Writing is the gun, I only have to aim

-- "I Am" Song: Light's song "Hurricane" reflects on how he is mow a metaphorical hurricane, sweeping away the sins of humanity.
+- "I Am" Song: Light's song "Hurricane" reflects on how he is now a metaphorical hurricane, sweeping away the sins of humanity.

 - Incoming Ham: During Misa's pop concert number, "Ready ", Ryuk suddenly runs onstage and dances his ass off.

-- The Ingenue: Sayu Yagami is a sweet, innocent soprano, who is pretty much the only character who isn't extremely screwed-up.
+- The Ingenue: Sayu Yagami is a sweet young woman who is pretty much the only character who isn't extremely screwed-up.
 She even gets to dodge the massive nightmare she had to live through in the manga.

 - Large Ham: Light can get pretty over-the-top during his more manic moments, but Ryuk is the one that takes the cake.
 "I'M BOOOOOOOOOOOOOORED!!!"

 - Leaning on the Fourth Wall: L has lines about being a character in a play in both "Stalemate" and "The Way it Ends"

 - Love Makes You Stupid: As Rem puts it, "Love is for mortals and fools."
 No denying that Misa's life would've been much happier if she'd never fallen in love with Kira.